guzmanwolfrank/aws.cloud.wordpress/instructions.md

 #
 This tutorial was developed with WordPress version 4.9.5 and PHP 7.0.

-#Prerequisites
+##Prerequisites

-This tutorial assumes you have knowledge of the basic Elastic Beanstalk operations and the Elastic Beanstalk console.
-If you haven't already, follow the instructions in Getting started using Elastic Beanstalk to launch your first Elastic Beanstalk environment.
+ If you need to catchup on your Elastic Beanstalk skills, head to [https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/GettingStarted.html] to launch your first Beanstalk environment.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands.
 Commands are shown in listings preceded by a prompt symbol ($) and the name of the current directory, when appropriate.